 Revolutionizing Aluminum Recycling with LIBS Technology

+Laser-Induced Breakdown Spectroscopy (LIBS) technology is transforming aluminum recycling.
+This breakthrough enhances the efficiency and sustainability of recycling processes.
 Constellium SE, a leading aluminum manufacturer, has teamed up with a German automaker and OSR GmbH & Co.
-KG, a recycling company, to improve the efficiency of aluminum recycling through innovative Laser-Induced Breakdown Spectroscopy (LIBS) technology.
-The partnership focuses on sorting mixed aluminum scrap produced in automotive manufacturing processes.
-Traditionally, aluminum scrap, particularly from the 5000 and 6000 series, would be downcycled due to difficulty in sorting by alloy family.
-However, with LIBS, the scrap can be sorted with more than 95% purity, making it suitable for use in high-quality aluminum products, particularly in the automotive sector.
+KG, a recycling company, to improve aluminum recycling from automotive production.
+Their partnership tackles the challenge of sorting mixed aluminum scrap, particularly from the 5000 and 6000 alloy families.
+In the past, these materials were downcycled due to difficulties in sorting.
+With LIBS, they now sort the scrap with over 95% purity, making it suitable for high-quality aluminum products, especially in the automotive sector.

 LIBS Technology Unlocks the Potential of Mixed Scrap